orsonteodoro/oiledmachine-overlay/README.md

 *dev-embedded/diligent-adept2-runtime - Ebuilds that help install it on Gentoo systems.

-*diligent-plugin-xilinx - Ebuilds that help install it on Gentoo systems.
+*dev-embedded/diligent-plugin-xilinx - Ebuilds that help install it on Gentoo systems.
 It requires dev-embedded/xilinx-ise-webpack and dev-embedded/diligent-adept2-runtime.
 The ebuilds will automatically check for dependencies.

 *media-video/libmtp - MTP/IP partial support.
 Currently patches are stored in seperate my /etc/portage/patches.
 No one has reverse engineered the save WIFI profile BLOB generation [possibly related to CryptUnprotectData() and WLANProfile XML format] to device given a plaintext WIFI password even in WINE.
 It uses GSSDP to broadcast presence.
 Transferring files over WIFI in Linux/libmtp does work but you need to have my patch and need the GUID of the PC/Transfer App.